F-1 Immigration Responsibilities

-Under certain circumstances, F-1 students may be authorized to enroll for less than a full course of study and still be considered full time.
+Under certain circumstances, F-1 students may be authorized to enroll for less than a full course of study and still meet the immigration regulation requirements for maintaining status.

-- If you meet one of the criteria listed on the Reduced Course Load form, then the form must be presented for review by ISSS with the appropriate academic advisor signature and/or medical documentation.
+- Reduced Course Load Form: If you meet one of the criteria listed on the Reduced Course Load form, then the form must be presented for review by ISSS, with the appropriate academic advisor signature and/or medical documentation.
 Failure to speak with an ISSS advisor and receive this approval will jeopardize the student's immigration status.

 F-1 students are not required to register for any academic credits during the summer break, unless summer is the first semester of enrollment.

 As an F-1 student, you must obtain a new I-20 each time you change your major, transfer to another university, or change academic level of study (i.e., Bachelor's to Master's).

 *If you are applying for a new program at American University, please submit a new Personal and Immigration Information Request Form and current financial documents (no more than one year old).

 * Transfers must be completed no later than 15 days after the beginning of classes.